Book an STD test

 • Urgent care centers offer convenient and discreet options for STD testing.
 They provide same-day, walk-in care or online appointment booking.
 A physical examination and lab tests (blood or urine sample) are typically conducted, and results are usually available within a few days.

-From the time you were in middle school health class, you’ve probably been aware — to some extent — about the importance of sexual health.
+From the time you were in middle school health class, you’ve probably been aware — to some extent — of the importance of sexual health.
 You know that condoms are the only type of birth control that is effective at preventing the spread of sexually transmitted diseases (STDs).
 But largely due to the stigma that surrounds sexual health many people don’t continue to talk about it into their late teens and early adulthood.
+According to the American Sexual Health Association (ASHA), the statistics on STDs in the U.S. are staggering:

 • 1 in 2 sexually active people will contract an STD by age 25